BayAreaMetro/eps-projects/clipper-models/README.md

 * [Weather Download](https://www.ncdc.noaa.gov/cdo-web/datasets#GHCND)  (It must be requested for download.)

-Included are notebooks for Random Forest Models, which using the following features:
+Included are notebooks for Random Forest, XGBOOST, and Facebook Prophet Models which using the following features:

     Time Based Features: day of week, day of the month, month, year.